kostyfisik/fdtd-1d/README.md

-Compare against single dielectric slab (e.g http://www.ece.rutgers.edu/~orfanidi/ewa/ch05.pdf),  you should privide simulation of reflectionless cases   of a quarter-wavelength and half-wavelength slab width cases.
+Compare against single dielectric slab (e.g http://www.ece.rutgers.edu/~orfanidi/ewa/ch05.pdf),  you should provide simulation of reflection-less cases   of a quarter-wavelength and half-wavelength slab width cases.

 ## Bonus script

-You can put all the graphical results to "fig" directory, generate-report.py will list all the files in it and generate LaTeX presenation (using Beamer package).
+You can put all the graphical results to "fig" directory, generate-report.py will list all the files in it and generate LaTeX presentation (using Beamer package).
 After that it should be easy to provide a single file report with all the figures (do not forget to provide reasonable captions to the figures)